City-of-Bloomington/example-playbooks/README.md

     ssh-keygen -t rsa

-then transfer the client's public key to the host for the user that can sudo.
+then transfer the hosts's public key to the client/destination for the user that can sudo.
 See the link above for manual transfer process, or use ssh-copy-id.
 On OSX, this works:

 https://github.com/beautifulcode/ssh-copy-id-for-OSX